portl4t/ts-lua/README.md

 **context**: global

-Log the MESSAGE to traffic.out if debug is enabled.
+Log the MESSAGE to traffic.out if debug is enabled and the debug tag is 'ts_lua'.

 Here is an example: